-What will be changed?#what-will-be-changed
+What will be changed?#

 Claim processing is the heart of any insurance industry.
 While many of the insurance companies employ some sort of robotic automation for some simple tasks like scanning a PDF or printing a report, a full fledged RPA solution can do so much more.

 An RPA solution can automate things like logging claims by listening to e-mails or other channels, validating a claim through a set of rules with its customizable rule engine, Adjudicating whether a claim is eligible for payment, payment, and accounting.
 Thus, an RPA will automate the most tiresome work in an insurance company creating more time to focus on smoother and faster customer experience with increased overall process efficiency.

 Manual Data Entry Process#

 The title sums the disadvantage in one sentence.

 We live in the age of intelligent technology and iterating processes with higher efficiency than ever before.
 That must mean the end of repetitive manual tasks that have consumed resources and time that could’ve been focused elsewhere to create a better product and service delivery.